 Short-term subscribers, such as tourists, pay only €1 for an on-line registration that is valid for one week.
 If the bike is not returned within 24 hours, the €350 deposit will be debited.
 Users are able to use the system with their Urbana public transit smart card and personal identification number.

 For a more convenient stay in the city you can download the free Explore Ljubljana app.

-The standards for hygiene are high and tap water is generally drinkable, though it is recommended that visitors from different continents drink bottled water.
+The standards for hygiene are high and tap water is generally drinkable, though visitors from different continents are recommend to drink bottled water.

-If you need help or have questions not answered on this page, email us at: firstname.lastname@example.org.
+If you need help arranging your travel or have questions not answered on this page, email us at: email@example.com.
 We are happy to help!